osism/node-image/README.md

 It has proven to be advantageous to develop these on a system close to the installation hardware and then mount the images via the SMB protocol in the DVD emulation of the BMC.

-To shorten roundtrip times, you can publish created images a Samba server on your workstation as follows:
+To shorten roundtrip times, you can publish created images via a Samba server on your workstation as follows:
 ```
 contrib/samba-local/samba_local.sh
 ```